SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Free Days: This is another one of the history museums in San Francisco that is free, all the time!

 Transit: Your best option is to take the bus from Union Square.
-The 1 (exit at California and Presidio), 2 (exit at Sutter and Presidio) and 38 (exit at Geary and Presidio) all drop off about two or three blocks from the station.
+The 1 (exit at California and Presidio) and 38 (exit at Geary and Presidio) all drop off about two or three blocks from the station.
 A cab from Union Square will cost around $20.

-Insider Tips: It is free and run by volunteers, so make sure you call ahead to confirm they are open before heading over; 415-563-4630
+Insider Tips: It is free and run by volunteers, so make sure you call ahead to confirm they are open before heading over; 415-553-3546 after 1 pm to see if they are open.

 Location: The permanent gallery is at 104 Montgomery Street in the Presidio.
 Two other buildings near the permanent exhibit are used for traveling exhibits, movies and other special events.

 Transit: The Hop On/Hop Off tour is a great option for getting here.
-Stop #5 on the route drops you right in front.
 The other option is to take the bus.
-You will need to pick up the 38L near Union Square and exit at the Geary and Presidio stop.
-You will then pick up the 43 and take it to Letterman and Lincoln.
-It is about a 10 minute walk from this stop.
+You will need to pick up the 30 near Union Square and take it to the stop at Mason and Halleck Streets.
+You will then need to walk about 10 minutes over to the museum.

 Insider Tips: Some of the special exhibits are not included in your general admission tickets.
 Check the calendar before visiting to see if you want to also buy tickets for these special events.